ClickCease

 Does a guardian have to check in with the court?

-Yes, guardians in Nevada must file reports.
-The reports cover the well-being and finances of the protected person.
+Yes, guardians in Nevada must file reports covering the well-being and finances of the protected person.
 This allows the court to monitor guardianships.

 Glossary